doomy02/doomy02/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Assembly and VHDL projects.
+- 🔭 I’m currently working on JAVA mini projects.
 - 🌱 I’m currently learning: JAVA, C, VHDL and Assembly
 - 📫 How to reach me: